biell/alti-server/README.md

     Delete the special powerup `name` for `team`.

   * **/! [command] [arg1] [arg2] [...]**<br>
-    This special admin command is only availble when using the `tiny_custom_json_commands.txt` file.
-All administrative commands
-    are removed from the tiny custom commands file.
+    This special admin command is only availble when the server option `configSize` is set to `tiny`.
+All administrative commands are removed from the generated custom commands file.
 Access to these funcions go through this command.
 Enter `/!`, then a space, then the admin command as it would otherwise be (e.g. `/! set gravity 3`).
 This command can also be used to access super admin funcitonality.
 No help is given on this